debalin/multiplayer-game-engine/README.md

 1. **JAR**:
     1. Find the JAR file for this project in `[root_dir]\out\artifacts\CSC591_GE_HW1.jar\CSC591_GE_HW1.jar`.
     2. Open a command line and type `java -jar CSC591_GE_HW1.jar s` (for server).
-    3. For running clients, type and execute `java -jar CSC591_GE_HW1.jar c` as many times you want for any number of clients.
+    3. For running clients, open other command lines, type and execute `java -jar CSC591_GE_HW1.jar c` as many times you want for any number of clients.
     4. Remember that you need the run the server first and then the clients, otherwise this might throw some exception.
+     This should be normal, as for most multiplayer games, the headless server generally is always running.
      Also currently, the client searches for a running server in `localhost`, so running the server and client in different computers will not work.
 If you still want to run it in different computers, follow my second way of running the program and before building it, open `Constants.java` and assign the server's IP to the `SERVER_ADDRESS` String variable.